Katoomba railway station

 Katoomba railway station is a heritage-listed railway station located on the Main Western line in Katoomba, New South Wales, Australia.
 It serves the Blue Mountains town of Katoomba opening on 2 February 1874 as Crushers, being renamed Katoomba on 9 July 1877.

 A passing loop exists to the north of the station.
 West of the station is a disused yard.
 A level crossing immediately east of the station was replaced by a bridge west of the station on 31 January 1986.

 The station was upgraded in 2001 with the provision of a lift.

 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Platforms and services

 Katoomba has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.
 Some services from Sydney terminate at Katoomba.
 The Bathurst Bullet operates 2 evening services to Bathurst.

 It is also serviced by NSW TrainLink's Central West XPT and Outback Xplorer long-distance services to Dubbo and Broken Hill.